ButlerFuqua/butlerfuqua/README.md

 ## Machine Learning 🤖

-At first I hesitated to put this on my list because it feels a little band-wagony, BUT I am really excited about how I can leverage AI and machine learning in my development workflow.
+I am really excited about how I can leverage AI and machine learning in my development workflow.

 There are so many opporunities to create cool, interactive products.